aditya080101/movieflixrec/README.md

 ## Types of recommender systems-
-1.Content-based filtering uses similarities in products, services, or content features, as well as information accumulated about the user to make recommendations.
+1. Content-based filtering uses similarities in products, services, or content features, as well as information accumulated about the user to make recommendations.
-2.Collaborative filtering relies on the preferences of similar users to offer recommendations to a particular user.
+2. Collaborative filtering relies on the preferences of similar users to offer recommendations to a particular user.

 ## Why use content-based filtering?
-1.No data from other users is required to start making recommendations.
+1. No data from other users is required to start making recommendations.
 Unlike collaborative filtering, content-based filtering doesn’t need data from other users to create recommendations.
 Once a user has searched , a content-based filtering system can begin making relevant recommendations.
-2.Recommendations are highly relevant to the user.
+2. Recommendations are highly relevant to the user.
 Content-based recommenders can be highly tailored to the user’s interests, including recommendations for niche items, because the method relies on matching the characteristics or attributes of a database object with the user’s profile.
-3.Recommendations are transparent to the user.
+3. Recommendations are transparent to the user.
 Highly relevant recommendations project a sense of openness to the user, bolstering their trust level in offered recommendations.
 Comparatively, with collaborative filtering, instances are more likely to occur where users don’t understand why they see specific recommendations.
-4.You avoid the “cold start” problem.
+4. You avoid the “cold start” problem.
 Collaborative filtering creates a potential cold start scenario when a new website or community has few new users and lacks user connections.
 Although content-based filtering needs some initial inputs from users to start making recommendations, the quality of early recommendations is generally better than a collaborative system that requires the addition and correlation of millions of data points before becoming optimized.
-5.Content-based filtering systems are generally easier to create.
+5. Content-based filtering systems are generally easier to create.
 The data science behind a content-based filtering system is relatively straightforward compared to collaborative filtering systems intended to mimic user-to-user recommendations.
 The real work in content-based filtering is assigning the attributes.

 ## Similarity Score :